jedbrooke/cis41b-final-project/README.md

 # Python Image Fetcher and Reviewer (PIFAR)
-this is our repository for our python final project we are going to get an A
+This is our repository for our python final project we are going to get an A

 # Background